AliSawari/code-review/README.md

 please note that 3000 is the default configured port. you should use the configured port if you already supplied the `PORT` env variable in the separate `.env` file.

+You can alternatively run the `npm run dev` to run the project without compiling it or build it using `npm run build` then run it with `npm start`

 ## Other Ideas for Improving the Code
 there are few other options that could be tweaked to shape this project into a better "production-ready" one.